onap/integration/docs/docs_E2E_network_slicing.rst

 3. **NSMF based TN Slices** - Support for interacting with TN NSSMF directly from NSMF for front haul and mid haul slice subnets.
 There will be separate SDC template for this scenario.
 NST will have 5 NSSTs - CN NSST, AN NSST, TN FH NSST, TN MH NSST, TN BH NSST.

-4. **KPI Monitoring** - Implementation is done in KPI Computation MS to configure the required KPIs and the KPI computaion formula based on policies.
+4. **KPI Monitoring** - Implementation is done in KPI Computation MS to configure the required KPIs and the KPI computation formula based on policies.

-5. **Closed Loop** - Closed Loop updates are sent over A1 interface to NearRT-RIC.
+5. **Closed Loop** - Closed Loop updates are sent over A1 interface to Near-RT RIC.
 This is done at the POC level.
 This will be further enhanced in Jakarta release to make use of the A1-Policy Management Service in CCSDK.

 6. **Intelligent Slicing** - End to end intelligent slicing - closed loop flow is tested with the initial version of Machine Learning MS.